irapha/replayed_distillation/readme.md

 ### Distilling a Model Using Vanilla Knowledge Distillation
-If you do have access to the original dataset, or you want to run Hinton's original Knowledge Distillation [paper], you can just specify that `dataset` flag.
+If you do have access to the original dataset, or you want to run Hinton's original Knowledge Distillation [paper](https://arxiv.org/abs/1503.02531), you can just specify that `dataset` flag.

 ```bash
 python main.py --run_name=experiment --model=hinton1200 --dataset=mnist \